Wie is de Mol? 25th Anniversary season: Episode 2

 Each candidate sits the elimination quiz simultaneously.
 However, upon completing question 15 (of 20), candidates' times are paused.
 Host Rik van de Westelaken then reveals that the candidate with the current lowest score answered that the Mole is a man for the question "Is the Mole a man or a woman?".

-The group is given the chance to vote on whether to finish the test, or to end the test early and have the elimination determined only by the first 15 questions - which also adds €1,500 to the pot.
+The group is given the chance to vote on whether to finish the quiz, or to end the quiz early and have the elimination determined only by the first 15 questions - which also adds €1,500 to the pot.